Srinidhisampath9/Brain-Tumor-Detection/README.md

     return new_image

 ### Model Architecture
-The CNN model is built using TensorFlow and Keras, with layers such as Conv2D, MaxPooling2D, Flatten, and Dense.
+The CNN model is built using TensorFlow and Keras, with layers such as Conv2D, MaxPooling2D, Flatten, and Dense:
 code:
 input_shape = (128, 128, 3)
 model_input = Input(shape=input_shape)